z669016/adventofcode-2019/README.md

 all routes to a wall and then just select the longest route (part 2).
 The ```GridSearch``` is a simple helper class for the actual search and the search state.

+## Day 16
+This exercise was mean ...
+For part 1, I started with a ```Signal``` class that just implemented the required algorithm.
+Pretty  straight forward nothing difficult.
+Part 2 of course could not be solved reusing the same algorithm, I implemented an optimized ```FasterSignal``` that skips calculations for zeros in the pattern.
+Unfortunately that still doesn't do the trick.

+After reading some Reddit posts, I realized that the offset was part of the original message, so there was no need to calculate the numbers on the first part of the signal (everything before the offset), also because according to the pattern the numbers before the offset should be multiplied with 0.
+All the numbers after the offset should be multiplied with 1, which means you can fill new data from the end just by summing up the values (which would prevent looping over all remaining values as well).

 ## intcode
 An ```Address``` class is used to represent a memory address.